PRIVATE & TAILOR-MADE TOURS IN TANZANIA

 Lodges on Safari offer continental cuisine, in addition to local specialties to appeal to a wide range of palates.
 We understand that everyone has unique dietary preferences and requirements, and we want to assure you that your comfort and satisfaction are our top priorities.
 Whether you have specific dietary restrictions, allergies, or simply prefer certain types of cuisine, we are here to cater to your needs.

 Yes, safaris in Tanzania can be a fantastic experience for families with children.
 Many of the lodges cater for children as young as 7 years of age, additional bed for a child sharing a room with parents at a reduced cost may be provided by many, with activities specifically designed to keep them engaged such as swimming pools which is always a popular attraction for children, however please note that the pools are not fenced and adult supervision is required at all times.
+For safety reasons, we do not recommend bringing children less than 7 years of age for a tented camp safari, but accommodation in lodges is preferred in this case.
+Some of the lodges and permanent campsites inside the national parks have a minimum age requirement depending on their location.

 Malaria is endemic in Africa, please consult your doctor for assistance on the most suitable Prophylactic to be used.

 At present the only vaccination that is required for entry into Tanzania is the yellow fever and it must be presented on arrival at the airport in Tanzania.
 However, it is always advisable to consult your physician to discuss on the precautions you need to take before travelling to ensure that you have an enjoyable and safe holiday.
-Mega Adventures advices you to speak to your physician or travel doctor to ensure that you have the correct protection for your trip to Africa
+Mega Adventures advices you to speak to your physician or travel doctor to ensure that you have the correct protection for your trip to Africa.

 Visas are required by most visitors to Tanzania.
 In order to get a visa applicable for Tanzania you have following two options;